-All dissertations are blind-double-marked, i.e. two people mark independently and then consult together to agree the final mark.
+All dissertations are blind-double-marked, i.e. two people mark independently and then consult together with a view to agreeing a final mark.
 Where a mark cannot be agreed then a third member of staff will be consulted.

-The Indicative Marking Guidelines (see below) are used for guidance, along with any additional programme-specific criteria, as illustrated in the Postgraduate Dissertation Mark Sheet (see previous page).
+The Indicative Marking Guidelines (see above) are used for guidance, along with any additional programme-specific criteria, as illustrated in the Postgraduate Dissertation Mark Sheet (overleaf).